Cairath/ONI-Mods/README.md

 * **Drywall Hides Pipes** (DrywallHidesPipes.dll)

   Drywall is rendered on top of all the ugly pipes for extra prettiness.
 Visual only - DOES NOT affect decor calculations.

+ * **Flow Splitters** (FlowSplitters.dll)

+  Adds (does not override the existing one) a new Algae Terrarium that functions like the basic one, except it has a piped polluted water output.

 * **Prettier Conductive Heavy-Watt Wire** (PrettierConductiveHeavyWattWire.dll)